 Martha was a personal friend of Jesus.
 She and her siblings lived in Bethany when Jesus and Hs disciples stopped at their house.
 During Jesus' visit Mary stayed at His feet and listened to Jesus speak while her sister Martha was busy preparing and serving the meal.
 Frustrated, Martha asked Jesus to order Mary to help her.
 Jesus responded, "Martha, Martha, you are worried and upset about many things, but few things are needed—or indeed only one.
 Mary has chosen what is better, and it will not be taken away from her."

-Rebekah’s life is an example of what happens when we rely on our own strength instead of trusting the Lord.
-She married Isaac but after many years of marriage, they did not have any children.
+Rebekah’s life is an example of what happens when you rely on your own strength instead of trusting the Lord.
+Rebekah married Isaac.
+After many years of marriage, they did not have any children.
 Isaac prayed for God's blessing and Rebekah became pregnant with the first twins mentioned in the Bible, Jacob and Esau.
-Unfortunately, Jacob and Esau did not get along from the very start.
-She and Isaac chose sides and favorites; she favored Jacob while Isaac favored Esau.
-Rebekah was deceptive and tricked Isaac to wrongfully give the blessings intended for the firstborn, Esau, to her favorite son, Jacob.
+Unfortunately, from the very beginning Jacob and Esau did not get along.
+Rebekah and Isaac each took sides and chose favorites; she favored Jacob while Isaac favored Esau.
+Ultimately, Rebekah tricked Isaac to give blessings which were intended for the firstborn, Esau, to her favorite son, Jacob.

 Click on a picture to enjoy more inspiring photos and stories.

 Explore the collection of slideshows and discover inspirational quotes, beautiful photos, and powerful stories of hope.